jiangninghao/Udacity_Project1/README.md

 # Udacity_Project1
-This is for the first project in Udacity Data Scientist nanodegree
+This is for the first project in Udacity Data Scientist nanodegree.
+Below is the table of contents for this file:
+1. Motivation of the project
+2. Python library list
+3. Dataset description
+4. Functions applied
+5. Summary of the findings

 ## Motivation of the project